Moesif/moesifdjango/README.md

 update_users = middleware.update_users_batch([userA, userB])
 ```

-## Update Company
+The `metadata` field can contain any customer demographic or other info you want to store.
+Moesif only requires the `user_id` field.
+This method is a convenient helper that calls the Moesif API library.

+For more information, see [Moesif Python API reference](https://www.moesif.com/docs/api?python#update-users-in-batch).

 ### Update A Single Company
-Create or update a company profile in Moesif.
-The metadata field can be any company demographic or other info you want to store.
-Only the `company_id` field is required.
-This method is a convenient helper that calls the Moesif API lib.
-For details, visit the [Python API Reference](https://www.moesif.com/docs/api?python#update-a-company).
+To update a single [company](https://www.moesif.com/docs/getting-started/companies/), use the `update_company()` method.

 ```python
 middleware = MoesifMiddleware(None)